gvwilson/thirdbit/src/fiction/iffy/index.md

 When she was younger,
 Iffy had briefly been addicted to a puzzle sim about a lonely prince who had built a palace full of hidden doors and secret passages.
-The next half hour felt like a grimy, grown-up replay of that as the raccoon led them to a side door whose rusty mechanical lock snapped with one good heave, through a room full of mannequin parts (at least, Iffy hoped that's what they were), along a narrow walkway that smelled like garlic and onions instead of like garbage, and finally into a basement whose small, high windows were gray with grime.
+The next half hour felt like a grimy, grown-up replay of that.
+The raccoon led them to a side door whose rusty mechanical lock snapped with one good heave, through a room full of mannequin parts (at least, Iffy hoped that's what they were), along a narrow walkway that smelled like garlic and onions instead of garbage, and finally into a basement whose small, high windows were gray with grime.
 They moved in fits and starts, waiting silently each time the raccoon froze and bristled at nothing Iffy could see or hear.